skgigliotti/streamlit_tutorial/README.md

   * Exercises to improve the app.
 Completing these exercises is where most of your learning will happen.
   * Instructions for deploying your app to the internet, so that you can share the finished app with friends and family.

-The final app you build will look like this:
+You can view the final app [here](https://arilamstein-tutorial.streamlit.app/).

 ### Install the software